DimaIrak/personal-homepage/README.md

 ## Description

-Hi, I'm Dima, and this is a page about me,where you will find information about what I already know and what I want to learn in the future.
+Hi, I'm Dima, and this is a page about me,here you will find information about what I already know and what I want to learn in the future.

 ## Demo